Dairy Cow Isopods are arguably the go-to species for beginners and experienced keepers alike – and for good reason.

 - Calcium – Isopods like Dairy Cows need extra calcium to support the development of their carapace.
 Crushed eggshells or cuttlefish bones are both great sources that you can add in small amounts.

-isopod food – These proprietary blends are optimized forisopod health and are by far the most convenient way to address your feeding needs.
-Check out this Isopod Super-Food Blend from the team at Rubber Ducky Isopods.
+- Dedicated isopod food – These proprietary blends are optimized for isopod health and are by far the most convenient way to address your feeding needs.
+We sell our hand-made concentrated isopod superfood for exactly this job.

-👉 See my Guide to Isopod Foods for more help with nutrition.
+See my full guide to feeding isopods for more help with nutrition.

 The more humidity, moisture, and warmth you can provide (within the safe range, of course), the more likely they are to breed.